ekzolot/MaximumAcyclicSubgraph/README.md

 # Main findings

-The improved greedy heuristic consistently outperformed the classical greedy algorithm on all tested graph families.
+The improved greedy heuristic consistently outperformed the classical greedy algorithm on all graph families considered in the experiments.

-Although on absolutely random directed graphs (Erdős–Rényi model) simple greedy algorithm performed not badly on average, especially on dense graphs (where the probability of edge is high), on some specific types of graphs, such as DAGs or others, simple algorithm's accuracy is quite close to the theoretical minimum of 1/2.
-Actually, it's easy to provide an example of a graph where the accuracy of simple greedy algorithm is exactly 1/2.
-This example is provided in the end of the article's text.
+On completely random directed graphs (Erdős–Rényi model), the classical greedy algorithm achieved reasonably good average performance, especially on dense graphs (i.e., when the edge probability is high).
+However, on certain graph families, such as DAG-like graphs, its approximation ratio was much closer to the theoretical lower bound of 1/2.
+Moreover, it is easy to construct a graph on which the classical greedy algorithm achieves exactly this worst-case ratio.
+Such an example is presented at the end of the accompanying report.

-THe improved greedy algorithm heuristics demonstrated the great performance of all of the test groups (the average accuracy is always at leat 0.94).
-By small size graph consideration, I wasn't able to find a graph on which it reaches the theoretical minimum accuracy rate of 1/2.
-Nevertheless, there still exist graphs on which the performance of improved greedy heuristic is way lower then the average ones.
-The example of such graph (with the accuracy score of 7/9) is provided in the end of the article.
+The improved greedy heuristic demonstrated strong performance across all tested graph families, with an average approximation ratio of at least 0.94 in every experimental setting.
+An exhaustive search over small directed graphs did not reveal any instance on which the heuristic attains the theoretical lower bound of 1/2.
+Nevertheless, graphs on which the heuristic performs significantly worse than average do exist.
+One such example, for which the approximation ratio is 7/9, is presented at the end of the accompanying report.